-British Multinational Bank Pulls Out Of African Market After Almost 100 Years
+British Multinational Bank Pulls Out Of African Market

 British Multinational Bank Pulls Out Of The African Market After Almost 100 Years

-this is an image of Barclays bank plz as it make exit from africa
+Barclays bank plz as it make exit from africa

 Barclays, a British multinational financial institution, says it has withdrawn from the African market after selling off its remaining 7.4% stake in South African bank, Absa as a final process in the series of events that was started six years ago.
-The 7.4% sale would earn Barclays around £538 million, which will represent £31 million loss on its initial investment.
+The 7.4% sale would earn Barclays around £538 million, which will represent a £31 million loss on its initial investment.

 This sale is the first in a series of pullout sales.
 Barclays sold a similar-sized stake for £526 million in the first quarter of 2022.
 This sale makes its largest and most dramatic withdrawal from Africa.
 The departure also marks the final step in Barclays’ plans to withdraw the vast majority of its presence from Africa.
 The planned withdrawal started back in 2016 when Jes Staley, the CEO of Barclays at the time said the firm would move to focus more of its efforts in the US and Britain.